Find your medical specialty

 General Practice (GP)

-General practice training is in the main four years in duration.
-The first two years are spent primarily in hospital settings, with third and fourth year in supervised general practice.
+The National Specialist Training Programme in General Practice is typically four years in duration.
+The first two years are spent primarily in hospital settings, with the third and fourth years spent in supervised general practice.

 Obstetrics and Gynaecology

-The training programme offered will provide opportunities to fulfil all the requirements of the curriculum of training for Obstetrics and Gynaecology.
-Programmes will include posts in both general hospitals and maternity hospitals, all of which are teaching hospitals.
+The training programme offered will provide opportunities to fulfil all the requirements of the curriculum of training for obstetrics and gynaecology.
+Programmes include posts in both general hospitals and maternity hospitals, all of which are teaching hospitals.

 Ophthalmology